 The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Statistics (BJS) is seeking applications to fund one or more fellows under its Graduate Research Fellowship (GRF) Program for Criminal Justice Statistics.
 This program furthers the Department's mission by facilitating collaboration between academic and government researchers in survey methodology, statistics, economics, and social sciences.
-BJS provides Graduate Research Fellows the unique opportunity to address substantive, methodological, and analytic issues relevant to BJS programs and to further existing knowledge about and understanding of the operation of the criminal justice system.
+BJS provides Graduate Research Fellows the opportunity to address substantive, methodological, and analytical issues relevant to BJS programs and to further knowledge and understanding of the criminal justice system.

-FY 2015 Graduate Research Fellowship Program for Criminal Justice Statistics
+FY 2016 Graduate Research Fellowship Program for Criminal Justice Statistics